 Finally, operational systems such as P2P and Q2C are often regarded as purely transactional systems concerned with the straight-through processing of supplier and customer invoices, with their information potential frequently overlooked.

 However, the COVID crisis has propelled operational systems to the forefront in support of decision-making as CFOs around the world seek to understand the status of their inventories, supply chains, and customer orders.
 Crucially, it is non-financial or operational data that gives CFOs the ability to look out further on the time horizon to manage costs, predict demand for goods and services, or reforecast inbound delivery schedules.
 FSN’s 2017 study found that organisations that make better use of non-financial data are more than twice as likely to be able to forecast beyond the 12-month time horizon.

 So, what changes should be made?

-Unfortunately, despite the overwhelming importance of operational data and specialist applications in terms of serving up useful insights and supporting operational and strategic decision-making, this year’s FSN survey shows that around a third of CFOs have no plans to invest in P2P and Q2C processes over the next 2 years.
-The majority of funds will instead be directed towards budgeting, planning, forecasting, and reporting systems.
+Unfortunately, despite the overwhelming importance of operational data and specialist applications in terms of serving up useful insights and supporting operational and strategic decision making, this year’s FSN survey shows that around a third of CFOs have no plans to invest in P2P and Q2C processes over the next 2 years.
+The majority of funds will instead be directed toward budgeting, planning, forecasting, and reporting systems.

-It appears that for the foreseeable future, in many organisations, operational data in support of management decision-making will remain under-invested and under-exploited.
+It appears that for the foreseeable future, in many organizations, operational data in support of management decision-making will remain under-invested and under-exploited.